Sara Khatun: Negotiations with Mehmed II

 Sara Khatun's negotiations with the Ottoman sultan Mehmed II were particularly successful.
 Negotiations with Mehmed II took place in 1461, during Mehmed II's Anatolian campaign.
 The Ottoman army captured Sinop and headed towards Trebizond.
 Fearing that Mehmed was planning an attack on the Aq Qoyunlu, Uzun-Hasan sent his mother to negotiate, accompanied by many sheikhs and princes from the region and expensive gifts.

 According to Ottoman historians Tursun Beg and Sadeddin Efendi, Sara Khatun met with the influential Grand Vizier Mahmud Pasha at night and begged him for assistance.
 Mahmud Pasha responded positively to her request and arranged for her to meet with Mehmed.
 According to historian Steven Runciman, Mehmed treated Sara Khatun well because his plans at the time were limited to capturing the Black Sea coast.
 As a result, Mahmud Pasha accepted the proposals of Sara Khatun for peace.
 During the negotiations, she referred to Mehmed as "my son", while he referred to her as "mother".
 Sara Khatun tried to persuade Mehmed to not capture Trebizond as it was the land of her daughter-in-law, Despina Khatun: "Why waste so much effort, my son, because of such nonsense as Trebizond?" she asked.
 Mehmed, on the other hand, was not inclined to deviate from his plans.
 As a result, Sara Khatun made an agreement with Uzun Hasan not to interfere with the Ottoman Turks' capture of Trebizond.
 Despite her gracious reception, Mehmed refused to let her return with his men and detained her until the end of the campaign.
 This was done to avoid any Aq Qoyunlu attacks during the conquest of Trebizond.
 Sara Khatun was given piles of jewellery captured by the Ottomans in Trebizond in exchange for her mediation.

 Sara Khatun may have granted asylum to the last Emperor of Trebizond, David, and his family for a brief period after Trebizond's capture.
 Mehmed II promised Sara Khatun that he would not harm the emperor or his family.
 Mehmed partially fulfilled the promise except for the daughter of Emperor David, Anna, who was taken into Mehmed's harem, and later married to Zaganos Pasha.
 Except for Anna and his nephew Alexei, the former emperor and his children were graciously received by the Sultan and sent on a special ship to Constantinople with courtiers and personal property.
 Two years later, however, David was charged with treason and executed alongside his son.
-The reason for David's execution was his correspondence with his niece, Uzun-wife, Hasan's Despina-Khatun.
+The reason for David's execution was his correspondence with his niece, Uzun-Hasan’s wife, Despina-Khatun.